 Anchors

 Anchors secure the array to the seafloor, maintaining its position and tension.
 They are connected to the growing line by an anchor line, and sometimes a length of chain, collectively called the anchor rode.
 Tensioning buoys along the anchor line helps maintain tension during tidal fluctuations by rising in the water at low tide.
-Tag lines run from the anchor to a retrieval buoy on the surface, aiding in anchor location for retrieval or tensioning.
+Tag lines run from the anchor to a retrieval buoy on the surface, keeping the anchor in place for retrieval or tensioning.